d-playground/neural_style_transfer/README.md

 - Colab users must mount their Google Drive to access images.
 - Experiment with weights to achieve desired results; higher `style_weight` enhances the style effect, while higher `content_weight` retains more of the original content.

-## License

-This project is open-source and can be freely used or modified.
-Attribution to the original authors and contributors is appreciated.